 Your employer could file a new petition by attaching any additional pieces of evidence that would support the case.
 Opt for Premium processing to expedite your filing process.
 In some cases, the employer could also request for your stay under extraordinary circumstances.
 If USCIS accepts your petition, this is the best outcome.
 As USCIS would issue a new I797 with I94 and you wouldn’t have to leave the country.

 On the other hand, USCIS might approve the petition but ask you to re-enter the US with new stamping.
 Inconvenience, but still a better result.
 However, this whole process is expensive as the employer has to pay for the new application, premium processing etc.

 If H1B extension is rejected when you’re outside the U.S., your employer can start over and file a second I-129 petition on your behalf.
-This can be fruitful if the employer can address the flaw USCIS found in the original petition and produces a strong petition to overcome the previous denied petition.
+This can be fruitful if the employer can address the flaw USCIS found in the original petition and produces a strong petition to overcome the previously denied petition.

-If you are in the U.S. and your employer files an I-129 petition, it will indicate that they are requesting USCIS to change your immigration status from current status to a new, employment-based status to extend your legal status in the United States.
-If USCIS denies the I-129, employer can file a second I-129 petition on your behalf, and correct any flaws that USCIS found in the first petition.
+If you are in the U.S. and your employer files an I-129 petition, it will indicate that they are requesting USCIS to change your immigration status from current status to a new one, employment-based status to extend your legal status in the United States.
+If USCIS denies the I-129, the employer can file a second I-129 petition on your behalf, and correct any flaws that USCIS found in the first petition.